factoriaf5-p2-singulars/BirdWatcher/README.md

 // => aeiou
 ```

+## Running the tests
+If you use Rider or Visual Studio, you can run the tests by opening the solution file and right clicking on the test file and selecting "Run" or "Run Unit Tests".

+If you use visual studio code you must run the command `dotnet test` from the exercise directory.

 ## Instructions

 You're an avid bird watcher that keeps track of how many birds have visited your garden in the last seven days.